Living Conditions in Togo

 Communications

-In general, letters take two to five weeks to arrive in Togo; packages take longer.
+In general, letters take 2 to 5 weeks to arrive in Togo; packages take longer.
 There are import duties levied on packages arriving in Togo based on the value of the contents.
 Family members wishing to send care packages should keep them to less than five pounds and of low monetary value.

 During your pre-service training you may receive letters and packages at the following address: